Table of Contents

 Most of us will find Benadryl in our medicine cabinet.
 It is a widely available drug used to treat symptoms of conditions such as seasonal allergies, motion sickness, and hay fever in humans.

 So, if it works for us, what about Benadryl for dogs?

-Ask around, and you will find that many dog owners have also given their dogs Benadryl to treat various conditions such as allergy symptoms, motion sickness, and even anxiety.
-In some cases people also give Benadryl to cats.
+Ask around, and you will find that many dog owners have also given their dogs Benadryl to treat various conditions such as allergy symptoms, motion sickness, and even firework anxiety.
+In some cases, people also provide Benadryl to cats.

-This popular drug is one of the few over-the-counter medications that the vet often recommends for owners to administer at home to their dogs and cats.
+This popular drug is one of the few over-the-counter medications that the vet often recommends for owners to administer to their dogs and cats at home.